-- access to a nursery or other high quality early years provision that is appropriate to the child's age (e.g. pre-school, playgroups) and that meets their identified developmental needs - on-going catch-up support for those who have fallen behind with school work (including use of effective intervention strategies) - provision of immediate suitable education where a child is not in school (e.g. because of temporary (FTEX) exclusion) - appropriate transition support where needed, such as when a child begins to attend a new school or returns to school (e.g. moving from pre-school, primary to secondary school or following illness or exclusion) or when a child has a plan for gradual reintegration
+- Access to a nursery or other high quality early years provision that is appropriate to the child's age (e.g. pre-school playgroups) and meets their identified developmental needs; - On-going catch-up support for those who have fallen behind with school work (including use of effective intervention strategies); - Provision of immediate suitable education where a child is not in school (e.g. because of temporary or permanent exclusion); - Transition support where needed, such as when a child starts attending a new school or returns to school (e.g. moving from pre-school/ early years to primary school, primary to secondary school, from secondary school to further education, or following illness or exclusion) or when a child has a plan for permanence (e.g. placed for adoption) and may change schools as part of that plan; - School attendance and, where appropriate, behaviour support; and - Support needed to help the child realise their short and long-term academic achievements and aspirations.
+This includes: - a. support to achieve expected levels of progress for the relevant national curriculum key stage, and to complete an appropriate range of approved qualifications; - b.
+Careers advice and guidance and financial information about further and higher education, training and employment.
+Discussions about longer term goals should start early and, ideally, well before Year 9 (age 13-14) at school.
+High aspirations are crucial to successful planning for the future.
+They should focus on the child or young person's strengths and capabilities and the outcomes they want to achieve; and - c.
+Out-of-school hours learning activities, study support and leisure interests.

-37. The designated teacher leads on how the PEP is developed and used in school to make sure the child's progress towards education targets is monitored.